Khayelitsha, the 'new home'

-Access to services in the area is poor as follows:
+Access to services in the area is poor as per the 2005 stats:

 Development challenges include:

 Current investment projects include the Khayelitsha Urban Renewal Programme: The area is undergoing changes as a result of the R1.5-billion Urban Renewal Project.
 Some of the projects being undertaken include new formal housing delivery in Mandela Park comprising two to three- bedroomed houses for middle-income families (prices ranging from R307 000 – R417 000).
 Further planned interventions by the City of Cape Town include: